checkly/docs.checklyhq.com/site/content/developers/_index.md

     -
       icon: /images/icons/svg/bell.svg
       title: How should I configure my alerts?
-      description: Get quick and contextful alerts to know when your service fails before your customers do.
+      description: Get quick, contextual alerts to know when your service fails—before your customers do.
       linkText: Read more
       linkTarget: /docs/alerting/